Z80-Retro/2063-Z80/README.md

  26-pin strip and a 10-pin strip to make one parallel and one serial cable (cut the 10-pin strip in half length-wise to make two serial cables.

 ![PC Board Image](2063-Z80.jpg "Retro Z80 CPU Board Rev 2")

+# Release Notes

+## V4.4.0

+- Change footprint for SD socket to increase the pad size for mounting the case.
+- Label R15 and R16 as DNP.
+- Move the [diffs](./diffs/) into their own directory.